Richie Benaud… one of the most cerebral and respected names in cricket © Getty Images

 Success at the helm

 During the Ashes series that followed, Benaud led Australia from the front – capturing 31 wickets in five Tests, securing the series 4-0.
 The astute innovation in his captaincy was both refreshing and remarkable.
 Success followed success, with Australia beating Pakistan and India in the subcontinent, and Benaud himself continued to enjoy phenomenal success with the ball.

 However, the peak of his career, as well as the turning point for the game of cricket, was reached in 1960-61, when Frank Worrell’s West Indians arrived in Australia to play the most memorable series of all.
 The five Tests, including the tie in the first, saw exhilarating cricket, aggressive and attractive captaincy, and spirit that characterised all that the game was about.

 Finally, there was a fantastic performance with which Benaud snatched the Ashes away from the jaws of England at Old Trafford in 1964.
-England had taken a huge 177 run lead in the first innings, and were 150 for one in the second, requiring 256 to win.
-Benaud masterfully bowled into the rough created by the footmarks, and in a devastating burst took five for 13 off 25 balls.
+England had taken a huge 177 run lead in the first innings, and were 150 for 1 in the second, requiring 256 to win.
+Benaud masterfully bowled into the rough created by the footmarks, and in a devastating burst took 5 for 13 off 25 balls.
 During the final stages, he also utilised the occasional leg-spin of Bobby Simpson craftily.
-England collapsed to a 54 run defeat.
+England collapsed to a 54-run defeat.